ingydotnet/git-subrepo/ReadMe.md

 * Extremely simple and intuitive commandline usage.
 * Users get the repo and all subrepos just by cloning the repo.
 * Collaborators know when a subdir is a subrepo.
-* Owners are warned about commits with files in both the repo and subrepo.
 * Owners do not deal with any of the usual complications of keeping submodules in sync.
 * Subrepos can contain other subrepos.